 Talk at YCN – A summer of learning

 The book is finally out and we have been asked to share our experience with the lovely bunch at YCN during their summer talks.
 This has been our first attempt to pack the 9-month journey of the making of the book into a less-than-1-hour long presentation.
 It was a very fun night! thanks everybody who could attend tonight.

 The book has been out for a couple of weeks now, and it’s still a surprise every time I see it in a bookstore.
 A pretty big achievement, probably the most difficult but also the most satisfying project I have ever worked on.
 To celebrate the book launch, I will host an exhibition and event at the Kemistry Gallery in Shoreditch.
 Come and join us for a big celebration!

 *Update 4th July: the night has been a great success, thanks for everybody who made it!
 Pictures of the event here

-One of the infographics I designed for the book ‘The infographic History of the World’.
-A nice double page dedicated to the arms race.
-Who has the greatest military might?
+One of the infographics we created for the book ‘The infographic History of the World’ is in The Guardian G2 as a nice double-page dedicated to exploring who has the greatest military might.

 Read more here